-Taking time out of our busy lives to think about our annual ISA allowance can prove difficult, so it’s understandable that many people may wait until towards the end of the tax year to invest, sometimes leaving it right up until just minutes before midnight on the 5th (luckily our client services team worked another late shift this year and were on hand to help).
+Taking time out of our busy lives to think about our annual ISA allowance can be difficult.
+It’s understandable that many people wait until towards the end of the tax year to invest, sometimes leaving it right up until just minutes before midnight on the 5th (luckily our teams worked another late shift this year and were on hand to help).

-However, if you have the money available, and assuming you make a return on your investments, our analysis shows that over time you could be better off investing your full ISA allowance – or as much as you can afford to – as early in the tax year as possible.
+However, if you have the money available, our analysis shows that over time you may be better off investing your full ISA allowance – or as much as you can afford to – as early in the tax year as possible.
+However, note that as with all investing, returns are not guaranteed and you may get back less than you invest.

 Invest early and reap the rewards

-Since the ISA was first introduced in April 1999, UK savers and investors have been able to help their money go a little further with an annual allowance that doesn’t require you to pay any tax on returns made.
+Since the ISA was first introduced in April 1999, UK savers and investors have been able to help their money go a little further with an annual allowance that doesn’t require you to pay income, dividend or capital gains tax on growth or returns.

 Getting into a good investing habit

-Of course, most of us don’t have £20,000 – the current annual ISA allowance – sitting around in a bank account waiting to be invested in an ISA.
-But the good news is that you can still benefit from compounding returns by investing small amounts regularly.
+Of course, most of us don’t have £20,000 (the current annual ISA allowance) sitting around in a bank account waiting to be invested in an ISA – especially given the higher cost of living we’re all experiencing at the moment.
+But the good news is that you can still benefit from compounding returns by investing small amounts regularly – an extra contribution of £50 or £100 per month, for example, could make a big difference to your pot.

-Our calculations again show that contributing monthly is likely to generate better returns over the long term than leaving it to the last minute and making a lump-sum contribution.
+Our calculations again show that contributing monthly has historically generated better returns over the long term than leaving it to the last minute and making a lump-sum contribution.

 Making monthly contributions helps you get into a good habit, so you can look beyond daily fluctuations towards your long-term goals.

-This calculation assumes that you stay invested in all that period.
+This calculation assumes that you stay invested throughout that period.
 There is still a risk you could lose money if you were to invest for only a limited time during that same period.

 If there are children in your family, how about getting in early on a stocks and shares Junior ISA (JISA) which has a £9,000 annual allowance?

-A JISA needs to be set up by a parent or guardian for children under the age of 18, but parents, guardians, friends or family can contribute to the account.
+A JISA needs to be set up by a parent or guardian for children under the age of 18, but parents, guardians, friends, or family, such as grandparents, can contribute to the account.
 The money contributed to a Junior ISA is gifted to the child, meaning only the child can access the money – and only after they turn 18.

 Be an early bird